-You don’t have to be Irish to celebrate St. Patrick’s Day, and you don’t have to own an Irish bar or restaurant to take advantage of the restaurant marketing opportunity.
+You don’t have to be Irish to celebrate St. Paddy’s Day, and you don’t have to own an Irish bar or restaurant to take advantage of the restaurant marketing opportunity.
 It’s a key holiday to take advantage of, too, because it is the highest-grossing single day of the year for bars and restaurants in the U.S.

 According to a Nielsen CGA analysis, beer sales increased 174% and spirit sales increased 153% on St. Patrick’s Day in 2018 when compared to an average day.
 One-third of people who participated in that survey said they visited a bar or restaurant on the holiday that year.

 Knowing that St. Patrick’s Day is important for your bar or restaurant and capitalizing on it with great restaurant marketing ideas are two different things, though.
 Here are some ideas for how you can creatively take advantage of the holiday.

 15 Ideas to Celebrate St. Patrick’s Day in Your Restaurant and Bar

 Bars and restaurants are often hopping with patrons on St. Patrick’s Day, and the great part about the holiday is that it can fall on any day of the week.
 This year, for example, the holiday is on a Wednesday, providing you a potential revenue boost on a day of the week and time of the year when your bar or restaurant might not be filled to the brim.
 But this year we’re also in the middle of a pandemic with quarantine and stay-at-home orders in many states.

 So, how can you actually take advantage of this holiday?
 Can you only celebrate St. Paddy even if your restaurant or bar is not allowed to open?